Best daily deals

 How does the Shure SM7B sound?

-The Shure SM7B reigns as king of studio recording for good reason: vocal recording and reproduction are clear and crisp, especially when recording in a controlled environment with the flat frequency response selected.
+The Shure SM7B reigns as king of studio recording for a good reason: vocal recording and reproduction are clear and crisp, especially when recording in a controlled environment with the flat frequency response selected.
 In the demo below, the flat frequency response is selected, and my voice sounds accurate.
 This audio snippet was recorded from my makeshift kitchen island desk with the dryer running just a few meters away.
-Suffice it to say, this wasn’t recorded in a sterile room, yet, the untouched audio file doesn’t sound nearly as noisy as it was in real life.
+Suffice it to say, this wasn’t recorded in a sterile room, yet the untouched audio file doesn’t sound nearly as noisy as it was in real life.

 Shure SM7B flat frequency response demo: